Automatically enroll devices in DMA

 In some instances, the Mac Agent install can take up to 20 minutes to install on the device.

-• All the configuration profiles, which enable N-sight RMM to work without prompting the end user for permission, install on the device
+• All the configuration profiles, which enable Device Management for Apple to work without prompting the end user for permission, install on the device.

 When to use automatic enrollment?